temporal-community/temporal-ai-agent/setup.md

 ## Goal-Specific Tool Configuration
-Here is configuration guidance for specific goals. `travel,fin` goals have configuration & setup as below.
+Here is configuration guidance for specific goals.
+Travel and financial goals have configuration & setup as below.
 ### Goal: Find an event in Australia / New Zealand, book flights to it and invoice the user for the cost
 - `AGENT_GOAL=goal_event_flight_invoice` - Helps users find events, book flights, and arrange train travel with invoice generation
     - This is the scenario in the [original video](https://www.youtube.com/watch?v=GEXllEH2XiQ)